H3AR7B3A7/EarlyAngularProjects/storybook/README.md

 > yarn test-storybook -- --watch

 In the [official documentation](https://storybook.js.org/docs/angular/writing-tests/interaction-testing)) or [the Testing Handbook](https://storybook.js.org/tutorials/ui-testing-handbook) we can find more about interaction tests.

-## Component-Driven Development

-CDD allows us to gradually expand complexity as we move up the component hierarchy.
-Among the benefits are a more focused development process and increased coverage of all possible UI permutations.
-In short, CDD helps us build higher-quality and more complex user interfaces.

-## Deploy Storybook

-To output a static Storybook in the storybook-static directory:

-> yarn build-storybook

 ## Chromatic